 There will be a viewing Thursday, Jan.
 2 from 6-8 p.m. at Goff Mortuary, 8090 S. State St. in Midvale.
 Funeral services will be held Friday, Jan.
 3 at 11 a.m. at St. Therese Catholic Church, 624 W. Lennox St., Midvale, with a viewing from 9–10:45 a.m. at the church.

-To send flowers to Byron's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Byron R Tucker, please visit our floral store.